RIP Stan Lee: Our ranking of the best-ever MCU movies

 Sure, the film delves into Logan’s troubled past with characteristic brutality and some surprising sensitivity, but each member of the team is given thrilling moments to shine.
 New players are even introduced without bogging down the core cast.

-Nightcrawler’s crucial and endearing supporting role still hasn’t been topped, Magneto teaming-up with the good guys only to betray them at the last minute remains gripping (before this M.O. turned stale in later entries), and the fact X2 manages to construct a breathtaking finale around Patrick Stewart sitting stationary in his wheelchair remains a sight to behold over ten years later.
+Nightcrawler’s crucial and endearing supporting role still hasn’t been topped; Magneto teaming-up with the good guys only to betray them at the last minute remains gripping (before this M.O. turned stale in later entries); and the fact X2 manages to construct a breathtaking finale around Patrick Stewart sitting stationary in his wheelchair remains a sight to behold over a decade later.

 Although Marvel has dabbled in Direct-to-DVD animated fare (and there are some classics hidden within the impenetrable stockpile of kids cartoons), Spider-Man: Into the Spider-Verse is the first animated feature to push the superhero genre to its very limits.